TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

     H(Client) -->|GET| G
 ```

+- `Client`, makes HTTP GET calls to `Gateway`
+    - Retrive the list of OSW files with/without search criteria.
+    - Download the OSW file given the tdei_record_id

 - `Data Service`, authorizes the every incoming request against the `Auth Service`

 - `Data Service`, subscribes to `osw-validation` topic to listen to data validation of the osw file upload request.